Project Initiation Document – What is a PID ?

 3. Define Project Specifics

-While defining the project specifics, ask yourself below questions;
+While defining the project specifics, ask yourself the below questions;

 - What is included in the project scope?